mooreryan/divnet-rs-book/src/lee_data_walkthrough.md

 Rscript ./docs/lee_data/3_import_divnet_rs_data.R
 ```

 Note the `OPENBLAS_NUM_THREADS=1` part in front of the `divnet-rs` command.
 In my tests, forcing OpenBLAS to use a single thread results in much better `divnet-rs` performance.
 See [this section of the divnet-rs manual](./config_files.md#number-of-threads) for more information about this.

 ### Plots

 And here are the plots!

 One thing that you will notice is that the error bars are a bit different.
 This is because the MC-MH algorithm DivNet uses (and thus that `divnet-rs` uses) is dependent on random number generation.
 So you'll get some noise run-to-run.

+Another thing you may notice is that a lot of the samples have the exact same estimate for Shannon index.
+This is expected.
+Rather than giving you estimates of diversity based on each sample, the DivNet method uses the biological replicates and covariate info to try and estimate the diversity of thea ecosystem/treatment/grouping/etc that you are interested in.
+Thus, within each group specified by your model/covariates, you will get the same alpha estimates and taxa estimated relative abundance.
+For more info, see DivNet's [getting started vignette](https://github.com/adw96/DivNet/blob/main/vignettes/getting-started.Rmd).

 #### DivNet